Many of the most common scholarship scams violate federal and state laws against fraud and false advertising.

 can be found on the OIG investigative activities web page.

-To report this type of financial aid fraud, call 1-800-MIS-USED or
+To report this type of financial aid fraud, call 1-800-MIS-USED, send email to

 use their online

 complaint form, or